dtcooper/crazyarms/docs/index.md

     section.

 Fine-grained user permission structure.
-:   If a user is _not_ a superuser, there are several permission groups to allow
+:   If a user is _not_ an administrator, there are several permission groups to
-    them some administrative privileges.
+    allow them some administrative privileges.

 Accessible Logs
 :   Less technical users can see server logs without `ssh` or command-line knowledge